-Low-Risk Investing in Cardboard Stocks - Cabot Wealth Network
+Low-Risk Investing in Cardboard Stocks

 Amazon (AMZN) ships hundreds of millions of packages every month.
 Most of them are cardboard boxes.
 Does that mean investing in cardboard stocks is a good idea?
-Let’s talk more about it.
+Let’s talk about it.

 Say what you will about Jeff Bezos, Amazon’s business continues to grow every year.
 While other businesses floundered during the pandemic, Amazon flourished.
-They are arguably the most diversified company in America, having revolutionized the way people shop, launched a video streaming service that rivals Netflix, created a profitable cloud computing wing, etc. During the pandemic, they added 400,000 full- and part-time jobs last year to keep up with the demand.
-AMZN stock is approaching 3,500 per share, a new all-time high.
+They are arguably the most diversified company in America, having revolutionized the way people shop, launched a video streaming service that rivals Netflix, created a profitable cloud computing wing, etc. During the pandemic, they added 500,000 full- and part-time jobs, although they are expected to lay off as many as 20,000 employees in the coming months.
+However, AMZN stock is down more than 50% in this year’s bear market for growth stocks, and tech stocks in particular.

-If you’re thinking about all the cardboard boxes that arrive on your doorstep every week and now you want to invest in cardboard stocks, you can start by looking at the shippers; UPS (UPS) and FedEx (FDX) are worth looking at.
+If you’re thinking about all the cardboard boxes that arrive on your doorstep every week (and tend to pile up around the holidays) and now you want to invest in cardboard stocks, you can start by looking at the shippers; UPS (UPS) and FedEx (FDX) are worth looking at.

 But everyone knows about UPS and FedEx, so there’s no opportunity there to beat the crowd.
 And I don’t like to invest with the crowd.
 Instead, I prefer to invest in less-famous stocks, because they have more upside potential.
 As people become aware of the companies’ growth stories, the additional buying power tends to push the stocks up, making it a low-risk investing opportunity.